Uplifting youth voices in participatory budgeting

 After several months of planning, PB Oregon, Unite Oregon, Rosewood Initiative, East County Rising Community Projects, Play Grow Learn, and Seeding Justice signed a Memoranda of Understanding on March 7, 2022 to implement the first cycle of YV² PB in 2022-2023.
 The Core 5 organizations are engaged in a variety of project planning activities with the goal of launching idea collection in October.

 Since signing the Declaration of Cooperation last July, we have raised over $60,000 from private foundations for process development and implementation.
 We are actively pursuing an additional $130,000 in funding support robust youth-led design and implementation.
-In the first cycle, we hope to engage at least 2,000 youth through process design, idea collection, project development, outreach, and voting to decide how to spend at least $500,000 in ARPA funds, and project implementation.
-We are also pursing a larger pot ARPA funds from the City of Portland and City of Gresham for a 2nd cycle of PB in 2023-2024 that would engage an additional 3,000 youth.
+In the first cycle, we hoped to engage at least 2,000 youth through process design, idea collection, project development, outreach, and voting to decide how to spend at least $500,000 in ARPA funds, and project implementation.
+We are also pursing a larger pot ARPA funds from the City of Portland and City of Gresham for a second cycle of PB in 2023-2024 that would engage an additional 3,000 youth.